 - The Full War: September 1642 through to 1646.
 12.1 - The Early War: a short introductory scenario.
 12.2 - The Mid-to-Late War: a mid-length scenario that takes up the action at the beginning of the 1644 campaigning season.

 12.3 - The Mid War: a short introductory scenario.
-12.4 - The Path to War: a full war scenario with a partially randomized initial set up of blocks.
+12.4 - Prelude to War: a full war scenario with a partially randomized initial set up of blocks.
 12.5

-It is strongly recommended that players begin with the first four scenarios in order to familiarize themselves with the game, before considering the more challenging The Path to War scenario.
+It is strongly recommended that players begin with either of the first two scenarios in order to familiarize themselves with the game, before considering the more challenging Summer 1642 scenario or the optional rule that adds uncertainty to the timing of major events.
+13.0